Lyndra's Research

 Global & Public Health

 Lyndra is reinventing medicine for a healthier world with the help of its partners and with funding support from organizations including the Bill & Melinda Gates Foundation, the National Institutes of Health and others.
-Lyndra’s global and public health pipeline focuses on areas where reduced dosing frequency would provide significant clinical benefits to patients, caregivers and society, including malaria eradication, oral contraception and medication-assisted treatment for opioid use disorder.
+Lyndra’s exploration of long-acting oral therapies for global and public health focuses on areas where reduced dosing frequency would provide significant clinical benefits to patients, caregivers and society, including malaria eradication, oral contraception and medication-assisted treatment for opioid use disorder.

 Cardiovascular and Cardiometabolic Diseases

-Lyndra is developing oral weekly rosuvastatin (LYN-047) for people living with dyslipidemia, a major risk factor for cardiovascular disease, and oral weekly dapagliflozin (LYN-045) for the treatment of people living with diabetes.
+Lyndra completed research on oral weekly rosuvastatin (LYN-047) for people living with dyslipidemia, a major risk factor for cardiovascular disease, and oral weekly dapagliflozin (LYN-045) for the treatment of people living with diabetes.
 More than ~130 million adults in the US have lipid abnormalities related to high cholesterol6, while more than ~13% of the US adult population, or around ~35M people, live with diabetes.7 People living with these conditions often have multiple prescribed medicines, which increases the likelihood that they will struggle with medication adherence.
-Lyndra’s LYNX™ drug delivery platform could reduce this pill burden, potentially increasing adherence, improving health outcomes and reducing overall healthcare costs.
+Lyndra’s LYNX® drug delivery platform could reduce this pill burden, potentially increasing adherence, improving health outcomes and reducing overall healthcare costs.

 # 1